Mantashe urges continued investment in clean coal tech

 Investments have also been made in noise reduction technologies.

-Sasol’ smining business is the third largest producer of coal in South Africa with an output of about 40-million tonnes a year.
+Sasol’s mining business is the third largest producer of coal in South Africa with an output of about 40-million tonnes a year.

 Edited by: Chanel de Bruyn